TechMaster/SampleSilentPrint/ReadMe.md

 Fix out of margin error

 # Updates
+## May 14th 2017
+- Add PDF Generation library
+- Demo print to PDF at paper size Letter and A4.
+AirPrint always uses default Letter.

 ## May 6th 2017
 - Popup printer configuration when user has not yet selected printer or printer is offline
 - Resume printing after printer is selected.
 See SilentPrint.retryPrint method.